Skip to content

 Ocean Path

-Easy 2-mile coastal walk from Sand Beach to Otter Point.
+Easy 4.4-mile out-and-back coastal walk from Sand Beach to Otter Point.
 Passes Thunder Hole, Monument Cove, and Otter Cliff.

 Hiking